EricTay1997/ML-Review/classical/01_linear_algebra_and_calculus/notes.md

 # Linear Algebra and Calculus

 ## Linear Algebra
+- Geometric intuition
+  - I really like thinking of linear algebra in geometric terms.
+I think [Zhang, Lipton, Li and Smola](http://d2l.ai/chapter_appendix-mathematics-for-deep-learning/geometry-linear-algebraic-ops.html) does an amazing job of explaining this.
 - Interpretation of matrix multiplication: Consider $\mathbf{Ax} = \mathbf{b}$ for $\mathbf{A} \in \mathbb{R}^{n \times m}, \mathbf{x} \in \mathbb{R}^{m \times 1}$
   - Column interpretation: $\mathbf{Ax} = \sum_i^m x_i\mathbf{A}_{:,i}$, a linear combination of the columns of $\mathbf{A}$
   - Row interpretation: $b_j = \mathbf{A}_{j,:}\mathbf{x}$, how similar are the rows of $\mathbf{A}$ to $\mathbf{x}$?
 - Definitions
   - For an inverse to exist, the columns of $\mathbf{A}$ need to span $\mathbb{R}^n$, and they have to be linearly independent, i.e. the matrix is nonsingular.
+    - Note that if columns are not independent, then a combination of standard basis vectors would map to the same line as another standard basis vector that's not included in that set.
+    - Invertibility: If you have "collapsed" the space, how are you going to recreate it?
   - $L^p$ norm: $\|\mathbf{x}\|_p=\left(\sum_i\left|x_i\right|^p\right)^{\frac{1}{p}}$
   - $L^{\infty}$ = $\|\mathbf{x}\|_{\infty}=\max _i\left|x_i\right|$.
   - Frobenius norm: $\|\mathbf{A}\|_F=\sqrt{\sum_{i, j} A_{i, j}^2}$